rtomasa/MkDocs_RePlay/docs/index.md

 ## Custom Cores

-RePLay OS provides several utility cores out of the box:
+RePlayOS provides several utility cores out of the box:

 - **PiBench**: a software render core for measuring Raspberry Pi CPU performance.
 - **Screen Test**: a simple core for checking CRT geometry and color range, with support for both NTSC and PAL modes (60/50Hz)